TKB Investment Partners – one of the largest non-State asset management company in Russia

 Actively managed portfolios can significantly outperform the market.
 Our investment team, which is one of the largest and most experienced in Russia, specialises in equity portfolio management, fixed income, balanced strategies and capital protection strategies.

 Our investment strategies are tailor-made to meet our clients’ needs.
 Among our Russian and international clients are large non-state pension funds, insurance companies, non-profit organisations and private investors.

 TKB Investment Partners (JSC) is the largest non-State asset management company in Russia.
-With more than USD 6 billion assets under management as at the end of March 2021, the company has offices in Moscow and St. Petersburg and is one of the largest managers in the world of long-only Russian investments for external clients, including some of the world’s largest pension funds, insurance companies, financial institutions, fund-of-funds and wealth managers.
+With USD 6.7 billion assets under management as at the end of October 2021, the company has offices in Moscow and St. Petersburg and is one of the largest managers in the world of long-only Russian investments for external clients, including some of the world’s largest pension funds, insurance companies, financial institutions, fund-of-funds and wealth managers.

 With deep experience across all market capitalisations in listed securities, the autonomous full coverage buy-side team uses a proprietary investment process designed to deliver long term alpha in strategies including absolute return, high conviction and core equity products.
 Thorough research is performed throughout Russia, the Ukraine and Central Asia to identify best-in-breed companies, including direct site visits and regular meetings with senior executive management.

 Products and strategies only where we have demonstrated expertise

 Deep knowledge of the market with all investment professionals resident in Russia